nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 We did not.

-After we closed, we immediately started renovating the interior.
+After we closed, we immediately started renovating the interior and therefore stopped running the sprinklers since we weren't even living here yet.
+That obviously killed the yard and doubly so since we renovated during the summer.

+However,